Chat with us, powered by LiveChat Ola, India’s Taxi booking App, Gets Backing from Dubai Investors

 Ola’s strategy

 Ola’s push into international market isn’t fueled by ambition alone.
 Ola has already found the formula for generating greater revenue with lesser expenditure in India.
-Moves like reducing driver incentives, increasing fares where and when possible and launching subscription and values added services on Ola app have been significant contributors to their success.
+Moves like reducing driver incentives, increasing fares where and when possible and launching subscription and values added services on Ola taxi booking app have been significant contributors to their success.

 Continuing to move strategically into international locations where existing transportation services are either struggling or aren’t on top of their game can give Ola a big advantage if they can keep trimming their losses and earning higher revenue.
 Since a major part of Ola’s operations – from tech to call centers are based in India where the cost of running is more economical than in most other countries, Ola finds itself in a highly advantageous position.